 Modern European - ££ With a menu inspired by Asian, Australian & Italian flavours and conveniently located at Netil's house, Bright is simply a must-try.
 They keep fresh pasta at heart (don't we all?) and we've heard their oysters are to die for.Visit Website

-From loveable landlords to ground-breaking mixologists, if you’re thirsty, East London is the place to be.
+From loveable pub landlords to magical cocktail mixologists, if you’re thirsty, East London is the place to be.

 Offering some of London’s best city skyline views and DJ sets, Netil House is popular with a fashionable crowd.
 Check out their yum vegan plates too.Visit Website